 Google Docs Editor is an online interface used for word processing.
-This is a free interface which comes with the apps like Google Docs, Google Sheets, Google Slides, etc. Did you any time wonder how to insert a special symbol in Google Docs Editor?
+This is a free interface which comes with the apps like Google Docs, Google Sheets, Google Slides, etc. If you are using the online editor, did you any time wonder how to insert a special symbol in Google Docs Editor?
 For example, you may want to insert a division or ROFL emoji which are not part of standard keyboard layout.
 In this article, we will explain all possible ways to insert emoji, symbols, special characters, and mathematical equations in Google Docs Editor.

 Inserting Symbols and Special Characters in Google Docs Editor

 There are multiple ways to insert symbols using the inbuilt options as well as depending upon the system you use.
 Since the same editor interface is used on all Google word processing applications, you can use these methods in all apps like Docs, Slides, Sheets, etc.